coffeemuse/DtCyber/README-SDL2.md

 ### Important - Font Required
 You will also need a monospaced truetype font.
 For initial development I am using [Mozilla's FiraMono-Regular.ttf](https://github.com/mozilla/Fira/blob/master/ttf/FiraMono-Regular.ttf) available on [Mozilla/Fira](https://github.com/mozilla/Fira) under the [OFL license](0https://github.com/mozilla/Fira/blob/master/LICENSE).

 I am not including the font.
-You will need to download it and copy the font into your `DtCyber/` directory.
+You will need to download it and copy the font into the directory where you launch `dtcyber` (or `node start`).